AlessandroMilan/ProgrammingLanguages/README.md

-# Notes for UASLP's 2233 - Programming Languages
+# UASLP's 2233: Programming Languages

-## Main Objective
+## Course Description
-To Develop application programs, using software engineering concepts and static data structures, based on different programming paradigms, through the representation, translation and execution of programming languages.
+This course provides an introduction to Programming Languages ​​and how to develop application programs based on different programming paradigms, through the representation, translation and execution of programming languages.

+Course Syllabus can be downloaded [here](https://github.com/AlessandroMilan/ProgrammingLanguages\2233LenguajesDeProgramación.pdf).